Connecticut Route 11

-Route 11 (officially the ConnDOT Employees Memorial Highway) is a state highway in east-central Connecticut, serving traffic between the Hartford and New London areas (which also use Route 2).
-Route 11 originally was planned to be a freeway/expressway, running northwest-to-southeast, from Colchester to Waterford.
-However, only about half of the freeway was constructed; one end is in Salem.
+Route 11, also known as the ConnDOT Employees Memorial Highway, is a freeway in east-central Connecticut, serving traffic between the Hartford and New London areas (which also use Route 2).
+Route 11 originally was planned run from Colchester to Waterford.
+However, only about half of the highway was constructed; one end is in Salem.
 As a result, many people in New London County, who would have benefitted most from the original project, derisively refer to the highway as "Route 5½" for its half-done construction.

 The delays, and eventual effective cancellation of the project in 2009, were due to funding and environmental issues.
 Advocates for the highway have pushed for open-road tolling on Route 11 to complete the project.